 Collagen peptides

 Collagen peptides are actually fragments of collagen proteins.
-They result from the breakdown of collagen molecules into smaller pieces.
+They are a result of collagen molecules breaking down into smaller pieces.
 These peptides are more easily absorbed by the body because of their smaller size.
-Assimilated into the bloodstream after passing through the intestinal mucosa, these amino acids can act as messengers at cellular level and trigger the synthesis of new collagen.
-This form of collagen is commonly used in food supplements, in powder or capsule form, and cosmetic products for its beneficial effects on the skin, hair, nails and joints.
+Assimilated into the bloodstream after passing through the intestinal mucosa, these amino acids can act as messengers at a cellular level and trigger new collagen synthesis.
+This form of collagen is commonly used in food supplements, either in powder or capsule form, as well as in cosmetic products for its beneficial effects on the skin, hair, nails and joints.

 Hydrolysed collagen

 Hydrolysed collagen is a form of collagen that has undergone a hydrolysis process, i.e. it has been broken down into smaller particles for better assimilation by the body.
 Technically, collagen peptides are a type of hydrolysed collagen, as they are derived from the same process.
-However, in everyday language and on the market, when we talk about hydrolysed collagen, we are often referring to a specific formula which has been treated to be soluble in cold water and which sometimes has a different molecular size to collagen peptides.
+However, in everyday language and on the market, when we talk about hydrolysed collagen, we are often referring to a specific formula that has been treated to be soluble in cold water.
+It sometimes has a different molecular size to collagen peptides.

 The different types of collagen

-To date, there are 29 types of collagen identified in the human body, but some of them predominate depending on their presence and function in the body.
-We will look here at the most commonly mentioned types: type I collagen and type II collagen.
+To date, there are 28 types of collagen identified in the human body, but some of them are more prevalent depending on their presence and function within the body.
+Here, we look at the most commonly mentioned types: type I collagen and type II collagen.

-Type II collagen This type of collagen is mainly concentrated in cartilage.
-It plays an essential role in joint health and is commonly used in supplement form to relieve joint pain or improve well-being in the case of osteoarthritis.
-Unlike type 1 collagen, type 2 collagen is less elastic, but is essential for joint strength and flexibility.
+Type II collagen: this type of collagen is mainly concentrated in cartilage.
+It plays an essential role in joint health and is commonly used in supplement form to relieve joint pain or improve overall well-being in osteoarthritis cases.
+Unlike type 1 collagen, type 2 collagen is less elastic, but it is essential for joint strength and flexibility.
 When we talk about supplements for joint health, we often refer to type 2 collagen.

 Collagen: in what form?

-Collagen food supplements designed to improve skin elasticity or joint comfort now come in a multitude of forms to suit our needs and preferences.
-Whether you're looking for a discreet solution to mix into your drinks or a more elaborate product for a targeted beauty routine, marine collagen offers a panoply of options.
-Let's take a closer look at these different formulations to discover the one that best suits your daily routine.
+Collagen food supplements, designed to improve skin elasticity or joint comfort, are now available in various forms to suit individual needs and preferences.
+Whether you're looking for a discreet solution to mix into your drinks or a more elaborate product for a targeted beauty routine, marine collagen offers a variety of options.
+Let's take a closer look at these different formulations to determine which one best suits your daily routine.

 As a food supplement

-Prized for its bioavailability, marine collagen in the form of a food supplement is often offered in powder form.
-Thanks to a process called hydrolysis, marine collagen is made more absorbable by our bodies.
+Prized for its bioavailability, marine collagen is often used in food supplements in powder form.
+Thanks to a process called hydrolysis, marine collagen becomes more absorbable by our bodies.
 These are known as marine collagen peptides.
 The low molecular weight of collagen peptides makes them easier to absorb from the intestinal mucosa.
 Clinical studies have shown that this form of collagen provides greater benefit from the overall action of collagen supplements.
-Incorporating this marine collagen powder into our meals, a glass of water or a hot drink provides a collagen supplement that is beneficial for the skin, hair, nails and joints.
+Incorporating marine collagen powder into our meals, a glass of water or a hot drink provides you with a collagen supplement that is beneficial for the skin, hair, nails and joints.

 As a cosmetic active ingredient (creams, serums, etc.)

-Reinforced hydration: Collagen helps maintain water in the skin, for a fresh, plump complexion.
+Reinforced hydration: collagen helps maintain water in the skin, giving you a fresh, plump complexion.

-Particularly recommended for mature or dry skin, collagen, also in serum form, is a precious ally.
+Collagen is also available in serum form and is particularly recommended for mature or dry skin.
 Incorporating it into our routine, whether through our diet or our skincare products, gives our skin extra support to reduce and prevent the signs of ageing.

 Choosing the right collagen